Mullins-Lab/Post-finemap_processing/calcs_post_finemap.md

 #### Make sure to the paths accordingly; paths below are indicative
-Input for step 1) are all the .gz files from running fine-mapping through the polyfun wrapper
+Input for step 1) are all the .gz files from running Polyfun-based fine-mapping.

 Input for step 2) and 3) are the outputted merged dataframes from step 1).